polca/premise/docs/getting_started/preparation.rst

    bd.projects.set_current("ecoinvent-3.12-cutoff")
    print(list(bd.databases))

-Choose an existing project.
+Choose an existing Brightway project.
 Brightway can create a new empty project when given an unfamiliar name.
 Database names are local identifiers: copying a name from an example does not import ecoinvent.